James Sutton (racing driver): Early years

 Before he embarked on a career in cars, Sutton raced in karting, winning the London Cup in 2000 before becoming the Junior TKM British champion in 2001, before moving onto Formula ICA and in 2003 racing in the British Formula A karting championships.

 Single Seaters

 Sutton's single-seater career began in 2004 where he won two races in the Formula BMW championships for the Fortec Motorsport team.
-In the same year Sutton became an accepted member of the British Racing Drivers' Club (BRDC), as a 'Rising Star'.
+In the same year, Sutton became an accepted member of the British Racing Drivers' Club (BRDC), as a 'Rising Star'.
 Sutton stayed with the team where he won his first Formula Renault race at the opening round of the 2006 Formula Renault UK series at Brands Hatch.

-In 2006 and 2005, competed in the Formula Renault championships for Fortec winning the opening race of the 2006 season.
+In 2005 and 2006, Sutton competed in the Formula Renault championships for Fortec,à winning the opening race of the 2006 season.

 Sutton is campaigning for the introduction of guidelines, to be subjected to racing drivers involved in high speed racing crashes, that would regulate and control drivers competing and/or driving on the public highway.